-• The internship coordinator approves your internship.
-This includes checking that your internship is at an appropriate academic level (see the criteria for an academic internship).

-- You have an agreed to and signed internship contract. - You agree to remain registered as an MSc student at Wageningen University for the duration of your internship.
+- The main and administrative supervisor approves your learning agreement.
+This includes checking that your internship is at an appropriate academic level (see the criteria for an academic internship). - You have an agreed to and signed internship contract. - You agree to remain registered as an MSc student at Wageningen University for the duration of your internship.

-The Learning Agreement is often not signed before the start of the internship, but will be completed during the first two weeks, especially when information from the host supervisor is required.
+The Learning Agreement is often not approved before the start of the internship, but will be completed during the first two weeks, especially when information from the host supervisor is required.